 Your doctor will consider your health and your age.
 People who are good candidates usually are younger than 70, do not have other diseases such as heart disease or diabetes, and have a normal kidney and liver.
 Your doctor will also consider how much your disease has grown and how aggressive your cancer is.
 People with aggressive cancer that has spread to many areas of the body are not usually good candidates.
 Your doctor may also consider if you have cancer that has come back, such as relapsed non-Hodgkin's lymphoma or leukemia.

 How are stem cells collected?

-the stem cells come from.
+It depends on where the stem cells come from.

 Stem cells may also be taken from umbilical cord blood.
 This is something that must be arranged with a blood bank before a baby's birth.

 Why are chemotherapy and radiation therapy used before a transplant?

 Doctors use chemotherapy and radiation to destroy your bone marrow.
 This also gets rid of the cancer cells—along with the normal cells—in your bone marrow and the rest of your body.
 Later, when you get healthy stem cells from a donor, those new cells will go to the marrow and be able to take over the job of making new blood cells.